 The abstract way of determining the amount of damages applies in those cases where it is not possible to quantify the actual damage at all, because it has a purely non-proprietary character, or it can only be quantified with a certain probability because its amount depends on the hypothetical future events.

-Purely abstractly one may deal with compensation for immaterial injury which was caused to the injured person by the tortfeasor’s infringing of his personal rights, which caused the injured person mental suffering (Section (§) 2956, Act No. 89 / 2012Sb., Civil Code).
+Purely abstractly one may deal with compensation for immaterial injury which was caused to the injured person by the tortfeasor’s infringing of his personal rights, which caused the injured person mental suffering (Section (§) 2956, Civil Code).

+Within the legal term „mental suffering“, the Czech judicature makes the difference bettween psychological shock and emotional disorder, the last of them resulting frequently in the mental illness (see Decision of Supreme Court, file 4Tdo 302/2018 from 20.06.2018, available at www.aspi.cz).

 The abstract method of determining compensation is often necessary in determining the so-called lost profit (Section (§) 2952 Civil Code).
 It is a hypothetical loss of profit which is determined in cases where specific quantification is difficult.
 For example, it is not possible to determine exactly how much profit the injured entrepreneur would have had in the future should the damage had not occurred.
 The basis for determining the hypothetical loss of profit is the profit usually achieved in fair trade.
 The abstract (i.e., hypothetical) loss of profit is determined only when a particular loss of profit cannot be quantified.
 The basis for finding an abstract (hypothetical) lost profit is usually an opinion (estimate) prepared by an expert in the field who will assess how much profit the injured person would have gained at the given location and at the given time should the damage had not occurred.